Plethora777/mcpe_viz/README.md

 * Run mcpe_viz_helper.exe

+**DO NOT RUN THIS ON YOUR ORIGINAL MCPE DATA FILES; MAKE A BACKUP COPY OF YOUR DATA AND RUN THIS AGAINST THAT COPY ONLY!**

 Use the app to select the MCPE world file, the output directory, output name, and mode.
 Press "Go!".
 Watch the progress of mcpe_viz.
 If it completes successfully, you can click the "Launch Web App" button.
 If there was a problem, you should look in the "Progress" window for details that might help you resolve the issue.

+See below for Web App usage notes.

 ## Quick Start -- How to run it on Windows from the command-line